 I haven’t heard (re: paid attention to) Robin Packalen since his duets with Elastinen some handful of years ago (I didn’t even know he was using his last name these days), so I really pleasantly surprised to hear what a lovely voice he still has post-puberty; his hit song, “Frontside Ollie” came out in 2012 when he was a mere 14 years old, so it was interesting to hear how he’s developed.
 Dressed in a half-white, half-black suit with a black and white shoe to inversely match, he did a beautiful job of “Don’t You Worry Child” by the SWEDISH HOUSE MAFIA.
 Once his performance was over, Marianna returned again for “No Good” by PRODIGY, complete with an outfit change.

 We legitimately got hyped up and cranked up the music louder when they started up the BOMBFUNK MCs “Freestyler,” a popular nostalgia track for Finns who grew up around the ’90s, with Jesse Markin singing – the easy highlight of the show for us because the orchestra and vocals really brought it to another level!
 This was followed by an appearance of Darude for his own song, the internationally famous “Sandstorm” that was originally released in 1999.
 As the original was already trance (or at least trance-adjacent), it was very interesting to see how they would expand on it.
-It was certainly longer and more dramatic, especially with the addition of the choir for some extra drama – very cool, and a fabulous ending to the show as a whole!
+It was certainly longer and more dramatic, especially with the addition of the choir for some extra oomph – very cool, and a fabulous ending to the show as a whole!

 If there was one strange thing happening during the performance, it was that sometimes the choir clapped for the artists and sometimes they didn’t.
-While some may argue that it’s weird for a band to clap for themselves, so to speak, having the choir clapping for only some of the performances felt very awkward, and when they did applaud, this felt infinitely more comfortable to me – I was hearing the thing I needed to hear.
+While some may argue that it’s weird for a band to clap for themselves, so to speak, having the choir clapping for only some of the performances felt very awkward and, when they did applaud, this felt infinitely more comfortable to me – I was hearing the thing I needed to hear.
 It’s been a pretty common problem with streamed shows, but the sometimes-clap, sometimes-not, made it stand out even more when they didn’t.

 Nevertheless, this was a truly fabulous performance.
 CLASSICAL TRANCELATIONS‘ new year show is still available online at YLE Areena, and I can’t recommend watching it enough.
 It’s completely redundant to say this is the best thing to come out this year since this year has only just begun, but I will gladly say that this show set the bar high for the musical arts in 2021!
 More please, and as soon as possible!